angadpreetmalhi/AnalyzingMotorcyclePartSales/README.md

 # AnalyzingMotorcyclePartSales
-# Unicorns Analysis

-This repository contains SQL queries and Python visualizations for analyzing the sales data of a company selling motorcycle parts.
+This repository contains SQL queries for analyzing the sales data of a company selling motorcycle parts.
 The goal is to calculate the net revenue for each product line, grouped by month and warehouse, filtered to include only "Wholesale" orders.

 ## SQL Queries

-The SQL queries used in this analysis can be found in the `sql/` directory.
+The SQL queries used in this analysis can be found in the `sql/`query.

-## Visualizations

-The visualizations generated from the analysis can be found in the `visualizations/` directory.

 ## Analysis